Rapptz/discord.py/docs/discord.rst

 5. Tick the "bot" checkbox under "scopes".

     .. image:: /images/discord_oauth2_scope.png
-        :alt: The scope chooser with "bot" chosen.
+        :alt: The scopes checkbox with "bot" ticked.

 6. Choose the permissions your bot needs.